kensanni/Automate-Drupal-deployment/readme.md

     export AWS_ACCESS_KEY= YOUR_AWS_ACCESS_KEY
     export AWS_SECRET_KEY= YOUR AWS_SECRET_KEY
     ```
-3. Create a machine image for both the database and drupal application
+3. Create a machine image for both the database and Drupal application

     **For the database image**